sigurdschneider/smpl/README.md

 use the plugin.**

 ## Availability

-The plugin is available for Coq 8.6.1 in branch v8.6 and for 8.7 in branch v8.7.
+The plugin is available for various versions of Coq in the different branches of this repository.

 ## Installation

-We provide an opam repository from which smpl can be installed for Coq 8.6.1 and 8.7+beta1.
-To install from the opam repository use the following commands:
+We provide an opam repository from which smpl can be installed.
+To install from the opam repository for Coq 8.10.2 use the following
+commands:

-    opam repo add opam-smpl https://github.com/sigurdschneider/opam-additions.git
+    opam repo add psl-opam-repository https://github.com/uds-psl/psl-opam-repository.git
     opam update
-    opam install smpl
+    opam install coq-smpl.8.10.2

 ### Manual Installation